drj11/drj11.github.io/2026-02-09/zx81-keyboard.md

   keyboard, but bit 6 is used for US/UK detection in the ROM and determines how many MARGIN lines are output for the video display.

+The keypress information returned by this `KEYBOARD` routine is a bit _raw_, [BAKER81] has a further routine that converts this raw keypress information into character codes.

 ### Emergency Cheatsheet for Z80 assembler

 - `LD` _Dest,Source_ — LOADs (that is, _moves_) a thing from Source to Destination,